International prominence-based hill bagging

 Many RHSoc members combine British Hill bagging with international ascents.
 There is a longstanding and active worldwide bagging community focussed on mapping, listing and climbing hills defined by hill or peak prominence.
 This community regularly shares data with each other and occasionally meets to combine resources to achieve summits (eg on the picture above on the Jan Mayen Arctic Ultra Beerenberg which included American, Greg Slayden (see below), four RHSoc members and Norwegian and Finnish mountaineers).

 International trips need not be expensive or complicated (though they can be) – follow this link to an account of a trip to Spain bagging P1000m peaks which was cheaper than an island bagging trip to Scotland.
-Our Relative Chatters (online talks) programme will sometimes feature international trips, most recently by member (and Marilynist) Pete Ellis, who shared an account of his trip to Carstenz Pyramid, about one of his ascents of all the ‘Seven Summits’.
+Our Relative Chatters (online talks) programme sometimes features international trips, most recently by member (and Marilynist) Pete Ellis, who shared an account of his trip to Carstenz Pyramid, about one of his ascents of all the ‘Seven Summits’.

 The most common lists pursued internationally are as follows:

 - Majors - with over 600m of prominence

 In addition, lists of ascents of P500m, P300m, P 100m and P2000 m are also collated.

 RHSoc publishes Halls of Fame of number of ascents in relation to its members for Ultras, Ribus and Majors each year.

 - Peakbagger - Used by many international mountaineers (especially European and American) to log international ascents and trip reports.
 Run by Greg Slayden.
 The software then creates ‘front runner lists’ in which climbers can compare progress against each other.
 Many of the lists included are prominence-based.
 There is an excellent associated app for use in mountains.
 It is an invaluable source of information.